 The intense growth of cities in recent decades has increased the urgency of finding sustainable solutions for resource use in urban environments.
 Through a combination of site visits, lectures and group discussions, the 2015 SEAS/Poli-USP Collaborative Field Course on Sustainable Cities offered the opportunity for hands-on engagement in São Paulo, a metropolis of 20 million inhabitants.
 During the course, participants gained a deeper understanding of and appreciation for urban challenges and solutions related to energy, sanitation, transportation, water and more.
 Equal numbers of undergraduate and graduate students from Harvard University and from the Universidade de São Paulo (Poli-USP) participated.
 This field course was administered in English and co-taught by professors from Harvard and Brazil.

 Learn more about this course from student participants themselves:

 Previous Editions of the Course

-To better understand how the course is organized and what past participants have had the unique opportunity to experience, please click on the links below.
+To better understand how the course was organized and what past participants experienced, please click on the links below.